-If you are looking to stay in the Czech Republic for more than 90 days, you will need to apply for a long-term visa, which is also referred to as a long-term residence permit.
-When applying for this, you will have to provide a number of details, and you will also have to tell the authorities what the purpose of your stay will be.
+If you are looking to stay in the Czech Republic for more than 90 days, you will need to apply for a long-term visa, referred to as a long-term residence permit.
+When applying for this, you will have to provide several details, and you will also have to tell the authorities what the purpose of your stay will be.
 When applying for long-term residence, you will automatically receive a rodné číslo (birth number), and you will also receive this when you apply for permanent residency.

-- Confirmation from the university you will be attending, should you be coming to the Czech Republic for study purposes.
+- Confirmation from the university you will be attending should be coming to the Czech Republic for study purposes.

 - Proof that you’ve been entered in the correct register or records should you be coming to the country for business reasons.

-If you have a spouse working in the Czech Republic, you are able to apply for a long-term visa for family reunification purposes.
-This will be based on the reason for the spouse being in the Czech Republic.
-For this process, you will need to have a specially legalized marriage certificate, as well as birth certificates for all children in the family.
-You will also need to prove that you have sufficient funds available for your stay, unless your visa is for work reasons.
+If you have a spouse working in the Czech Republic, you can apply for a long-term visa for family reunification purposes.
+This will be based on the reason for the spouse remaining in the Czech Republic.
+For this process, you will need to have a specially legalized marriage certificate and birth certificates for all children in the family.
+You will also need to prove that you have sufficient funds available for your stay unless your visa is for work reasons.
 To prove this, you can submit a bank statement, although you will have to show that you can make withdrawals from this account while you are in the Czech Republic.

-Now that the purpose of your stay has been sorted out, you will be able to begin with the various other documents you need to submit.
-The first thing you must do is make sure your passport is valid for three months after your stay finishes and that it also has at last two empty pages in it.
+Now that the purpose of your stay has been sorted out, you will be able, to begin with, the various other documents you need to submit.
+The first thing you must do is make sure your passport is valid for three months after your stay finishes and that it also has at least two empty pages in it.
 You also need two passport photos as well.

 Proof of accommodation is also needed before you are allowed a visa.
 This is easy to provide, as well you need to send off is a letter of confirmation from the owner of the property you will be staying in that you are permitted to stay there.

 Medical insurance is also needed if you are applying for a visa for the Czech Republic.
-You do not need this if you are applying for a long-term visa based on work though, as the employer is legally bound to provide this.
-You will need proof of insurance for the period you are in the country before you start employment though.
+You do not need this if you apply for a long-term visa based on work, though, as the employer is legally bound to provide this.
+You will need proof of insurance for the period you are in the country before you start employment.

-When it comes to the amount of time it takes for a long-term visa to be processed, the Ministry of the Interior is allowed to take up to 90 days, although for more complex cases this can be extended to 120 days.
+When it comes to the amount of time it takes for a long-term visa to be processed, the Interior Ministry is allowed to take up to 90 days, although this can be extended to 120 days for more complex cases.
 When you have all of your documentation ready, you should book an appointment at your closest Czech embassy – most countries in the world have one of these.
 If you are already in the Czech Republic, you will have to travel to Dresden (Germany), Bratislava (Slovakia) or Vienna (Austria), all of which are reasonably easy to get to.
 They will look through the paperwork and then tell you when you can pick up your long-term visa.